njgeorge000158/Oil-Energy-Sector-Analysis-During-the-COVID-19-Pandemic/README.md

 ---

-*The Initial Shock levels analysis produces the highest scores of any phase with a top score of 66.06 for cumulative, rolling `covid_c&d` → `stk_mkt`.
-All 10 rows have cumulative x-variables and eight have rolling average transformations, confirming that the cumulative 7-day rolling average of combined cases and deaths is the strongest COVID signal for equity markets during the early onset of the pandemic.
+*The Initial Shock levels analysis produces the highest scores of any phase with a top score of 66.06 for rolling, cumulative `covid_c&d` → `stk_mkt`.
+All 10 rows have cumulative x-variables and eight have rolling average transformations, confirming that the 7-day rolling average of cumulative total cases and deaths is the strongest COVID signal for equity markets during the early onset of the pandemic.
 Stock market indices and interest rates dominate the top of the score rankings with metal prices appearing next, which is consistent with the acute financial panic of the period driving equity and rate markets more directly than commodities.*

 ---